nim-lang/Nim/doc/manual.rst

 The ``[]`` subscript operator for arrays/openarrays/sequences can be overloaded.

-Multi-methods
+Methods
 =============

-**Note:** Starting from Nim 0.20, to use multi-methods one must explicitly pass ``--multimethods:on`` when compiling.

 Procedures always use static dispatch.
-Multi-methods use dynamic dispatch.
+Methods use dynamic dispatch.
 For dynamic dispatch to work on an object it should be a reference type.